coordinature/coordinature.github.io/development/applications/familysigns/questions.md

 1. What name would you like to display to others?
 2. Which languages do you speak?

-	_Add/Select the languages you speak and sort them by preference._
+	- _Select the languages you speak and sort them by preference._
 		- [x] Nederlands
     	- [x] English
     	+ _Add another language from our languages_

 3. Do you communicate with Sign Language?

-    _Add/Select the languages you speak and sort them by preference._
+    - _Add/Select the languages you speak and sort them by preference._
 		- [x] American Sign Language
 		- [x] Dutch Sign Language
 		+ _Add another sign language option from our languages_

 4. Which devices will you be using for Signs?